rheiland/Studio_rtd/docs/source/galaxy.rst

 .. image:: ./galaxy_imgs/file_open_config_xml.png
    :width: 500px
-* select one of the .xml files to explore a different model
+* select one of the .xml files to explore a different model (the default, PhysiCell_settings.xml, is identical to template.xml)

 .. image:: ./galaxy_imgs/pcstudio_put_on_history.png
 * save various output results to the Galaxy History (found on the main Galaxy browser tab)

 .. image:: ./galaxy_imgs/pcstudio_refresh_to_reconnect.png
-   :width: 300px
+   :width: 400px
 * if you see "pcstudio - Disconnected", just refresh this page in your browser to reconnect

 Overview of PhysiCell Studio: